 Birds face a huge struggle to survive the rigours that a British winter can throw at them.
 The darker days give them fewer daylight hours to find food and the snow covers vital feeding areas.

 Worst still, if the bad weather comes at the beginning of the winter there is the possibility of further periods of similar weather to come.
 Wild birds' fat resources will be lost too early and many birds will perhaps not survive.
-So anything we can do to augment their meagre pickings gives a real boost to their chances of survival.
+So anything we can do to augment their slim pickings gives a real boost to their chances of survival.

 Many of the blackbirds and song thrushes, robins and starlings that visit our gardens in winter are in fact visitors from abroad, and not the ones who sang so wonderfully in the apple tree last spring.